 One family.
 A tiny flat in Notting Hill.
 On the biggest day of the year.
 What could possibly go wrong?

-Meet Ben Canterbury, 29, single, lives in a poky flat in Notting Hill with horny Welshman, Rufus.
+Meet Ben Canterbury, 29, single, lives in a poky flat in Notting Hill with a horny Welshman.
 His life has been one disappointment after another.
-What makes it worse is that his brother, Jamie, is the complete opposite - a Barrister to Ben's Barista - with a family and a proper house in Twickenham.
-In an attempt to compete with his perfect brother, Ben insists he hosts the family Christmas, but it isn't long before he realises he's way out of his depth.
+In an effort to compete with his perfect brother, Ben insists he hosts the family Christmas, but it isn't long before he realises he's way out of his depth.

-Ben's flat isn't big enough for everyone (including one very angry dog), the Christmas tree's from Poundland, the decorations are hung with Blu-Tack, and the turkey might not fit in the oven.
-Ben's definitely not feeling the Christmas spirit.
-But when beautiful new neighbour, Mhairi McGregor, appears at his door, Ben's Christmas worries go out of the window and he begins to wonder if it might not be the worst Christmas in history after all.
+But when beautiful new neighbour, Mhairi McGregor, appears at his door, Ben's worries go out of the window and he begins to wonder if it might not be the worst Christmas in history after all.

 Amid all the drama, drinking and carnage of Christmas Day, will Ben find true love or will it be another disappointment to add to the list?
-A Notting Hill Christmas is a brilliantly funny, feel-good, festive novella, perfect for fans of romantic comedies like Love Actually and Notting Hill.
+A Notting Hill Christmas is a funny, feel-good, festive novella perfect for fans of romantic comedies like Love Actually and Notting Hill.

 It's the story of Rosie and Pete.
 From the beginning until the end.

 Rosie Willis isn't happy.
 Her once perfect marriage to husband, Pete, is falling apart, her mother is dying, and her three children are starting to feel like strangers.
 At forty she feels stuck, but then she meets handsome widower, Mark Hornby, and he makes her feel alive again.